-• What is one way you will try to show goodness to people, even when it may be difficult?
+• What is one way you will try to be good, even when it may be difficult?

 Christ my God, set my heart on fire with love in You, that in its flame I may love You with all my heart, with all my mind, and with all my soul and with all my strength, and my neighbor as myself, so that by keeping Your commandments I may glorify You the Giver of every good and perfect gift.
 Amen.